laurap-dev/gradebook-docs/features/support.md

 Options to upgrade your subscription.
 [Purchase or upgrade at Gdev Apps](https://gdev.app/product-page/gradebook-for-google-sheets-and-classroom/){:target="_blank"}.

-- **Upgrade to Premium**: Access Performance Colours, Google Classroom import, and more
-- **Upgrade to Premium Plus**: All Premium features plus automatic report sending and custom report logos
+- **Upgrade to Premium**: Access performance colours, automatic import and report sending, custom report logos and more.

 ### Advanced Support

 For complex issues, you can send a privacy-protected copy of your GradeBook to the support team.

 Click **Send Obfuscated GradeBook to Support** to open the [obfuscation tool](obfuscate.md).
 This replaces student names and sensitive data before sending.

-### Contact Support

-Click to email the GradeBook support team directly.

 ---